zk/docs.pair.io/resources/pages/pairio-in-5-minutes.md

 Your cohort will need a github account, at least one public key on the account, and an email address on their public profile.

+* Tab back to your session page.
+* Type in cohort's github username into the text box under **Devs** and hit enter.
+* You'll see one of two status messages: **pending** or **need pub keys**.
+* Click the **send invite** button to send them an invite containing instructions on how to authorize and connect to your dev instance.
+* Tab over to your shell.
+Run `tmux-shared`, which will set up a collaborative tmux session.
+* Tell your cohort to run `tmux-shared` once they've logged into the box.